leaningtech/webvm/README.md

 `https://cheerpxdemos.leaningtech.com/publicdeploy/20230517_94/cx.js`

 We strongly encourage users _not_ to use the latest build.
-Plase directly use a specific build to avoid unexpected regressions.
+Please directly use a specific build to avoid unexpected regressions.
 Since builds are immutable, if they work for you now they will keep working forever.

 # License